 Slight acceleration of wage growth in November

-In our view, today's data on average wages and corporate employment in November are slightly positive for PLN and bond yields.
+Today's data on corporate wages and employment are neutral for PLN and bond yields, we believe.